RaffaelCH/EffectiveSoftwareTesting/assignment02/SumofTwoIntegers/Documentation.md

 ### Testing Contracts

 As the contract is already enforced by the compiler, the existing tests already verify the preconditions.
 The post-condition cannot fail based on the current implementation.
 And if the implementation is changed, the existing tests should be enough.

+### Property-Based Testing

+The property-based test verifies the success case (i.e., getSum(a, b) == a + b).
+It's properties model the contract defined in the ReadMe (i.e., any valid integer).
+To show that an underflow/overflow can happen, I added additional assertions based on comparisons.